Petsamuel/Petsamuel/README.md

 </div>

 <h3>ABOUT ME</h3>
 I'm a competent software engineer with a strong desire to create efficient, user-friendly solutions that increase the productivity and effectiveness of organizations.
 Expert in technology, and coding for the creation of dependable, user-friendly systems.
-A talented leader who encourages, teaches, and leads a team of experts to develop software and track changes effectively.
+A talented leader who encourages, teaches, and leads a team of experts to develop software, and track changes effectively.
 An imaginative developer whose software is tailored to meet the demands of a company, emphasize its key assets, and encourage its success.
 A skilled speaker, and inventive software creator.
 I pride myself on my reputation in the community by creating accessible websites.

 <br/>